 Because of my autism, I basically had no friends and was getting kicked out of places left and right.
 My social skills were so bad that I could not keep a job.
 I couldn’t stay in a restaurant or a business without being barred.
 When I was diagnosed with autism in 2012, I had the chance to move to North Carolina and went to a transitional living program.
 There, I learned to have much better social skills and worked on my life skills.

-I am 29 years old, and I don’t think of myself as disabled because I have been able to accomplish so much.
+I don’t think of myself as disabled because I have been able to accomplish so much.
 Maybe none of us are really “disabled,” maybe we are all just different people with unique abilities.
 The world needs to understand that all of us are alike.

 About the Author: